Learn how to create stunning colour palettes for your interior read more

 Play with the percentages to create balance throughout the home

 Once you have finished one room using your chosen colour scheme you can start reinventing the rest of your home.
 It’s important when fully styling a home to maintain a sense of flow and balance.
 It can be quite jarring on the eyes and senses to walk through a modern Scandinavian room and turn a corner to end up in a french provincial style kitchen area.
 Colour is the perfect way to maintain this sense of balance while still giving you the creative freedom to have a bit of fun.
 A simple way to maintain this sense of flow is to play with your colour scheme percentage.
-If you take your original colour palette and change the order of the colours within the primary, secondary and accent categories you can create a stunning new design that still feels unique while also fitting in with the rest of your home.
+If you take your original palette and change the order within the primary, secondary and accent categories you can create a stunning new design that still feels unique while also fitting in with the rest of your home.